Nuvve Holding Corp. (NVVE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2010 Company founded Established as a commercial entity to develop and deploy V2G technology based on University of Delaware research.
+2010 Company founded Established the commercial entity to develop and deploy V2G technology based on University of Delaware research.

-2016 Partnership with EDF Collaborated on V2G projects, validating the technology with a major European utility.
+2016 Partnership with EDF Collaborated on V2G projects, validating the technology with a major European utility and expanding its global footprint.

-2018 Toyota Tsusho Partnership & Investment Secured strategic investment and partnership, signaling confidence from a major global corporation and facilitating market access.
+2018 Toyota Tsusho Partnership & Investment Secured a strategic investment and partnership, signaling confidence from a major global corporation and facilitating market access, particularly in Japan.

 Nuvve Holding Corp.'s Transformative Moments